Approaches to critical point theory via sequential and parametrized topological complexity: Equivariant fiber bundles and vertical proportionality

 \end{cor} \begin{proof} Since $E$ is a closed manifold, $(E,\left<\cdot,\cdot\right>)$ is complete and $(f,\left<\cdot,\cdot\right>)$ satisfies the PS condition.
 Moreover, $\Phi$ is $f$-controlled, see Remark \ref{Remarkfcontr}.
 Since $E$ is compact, $f$ attains its maximum $\lambda$, so that $p = p|_{f^\lambda}$.
 Then claim is thus an immediate consequence of Theorem \ref{TheoremParamTCLScontr}. \end{proof}

-In the rest of this section, we want to apply Corollary \ref{CorEquivPTCLS} to unit tangent bundles of odd-dimensional spheres $\mathbb{S}^{2n-1}\subset \RR^{2n}$.
-A general upper bound for the parametrized TCs of unit sphere bundles of vector bundles has been obtained by Farber and Weinberger in \cite{farber2023parametrized} and extended to sequential TCs by Farber and Paul in \cite{FarberPaulSphere}.
-Using our approach via critical point theory, we will be able improve on these upper bounds for unit tangent bundles of odd-dimensional spheres and compute the exact values of their sequential parametrized TCs in certain cases.
+In the rest of this section, we want to apply Corollary \ref{CorEquivPTCLS} to unit tangent bundles of odd-dimensional spheres.
+The parametrized TC of unit tangent bundles of odd-dimensional spheres has been computed by Minowa in \cite{Minowa}.
+A general upper bound of the parametrized TCs of unit sphere bundles of vector bundles has been obtained by Farber and Weinberger in \cite{farber2023parametrized} and extended to sequential TCs by Farber and Paul in \cite{FarberPaulSphere}.
+Using our approach, we will compute the values of the sequential parametrized TCs of unit tangent bundles of $(4m-1)$-dimensional spheres, where $m \in \NN$.